Richie-Rokka/Automated-Commercial-Performance-Reporting-System/README.md

 ## Scope and Limitations

-This project demonstrates a local commercial reporting and desktop report-preparation workflow.
-It does not claim to provide a production-hosted analytics service.
+This is a portfolio implementation of commercial reporting and local desktop report preparation, not a hosted production analytics service.

-Current boundaries include local database and application dependencies, a fixed refresh wait, coordinate-dependent desktop interactions, and human review and saving.
-Automatic PDF distribution or publishing and automatic correction of data or report logic are not implemented.

-These limitations are stated to distinguish demonstrated capabilities from possible future enhancements.
+- Local database and application dependencies.
+- Fixed PAD refresh wait rather than programmatic refresh-completion detection.
+- Coordinate-dependent desktop interactions.
+- Manual PDF review and saving.
+- No automatic PDF distribution or Power BI Service publishing.
+- No automatic correction of source data, report logic, or dashboard layout.
+- Unattended Power BI Desktop operation while logged out has not been validated.

+The **14-step BI reporting framework** is a planning and governance guide—not a claim that every step is a separate software module or that the automation is fully productionized.

+## License

+Licensed under the MIT License.
+See [`LICENSE`](LICENSE).

-## Connect
+## 🤝 Let's Connect

-I'm interested in opportunities and conversations around **Business Intelligence, Data Analytics, Commercial Analytics, Revenue Analytics, and Operational Performance**.
+I’m interested in opportunities and conversations around **Business Intelligence, Data Analytics, Commercial Analytics, Revenue Analytics, and Operational Performance**.

-**Abodunrin Oketade**

 📍 Ontario, Canada
 🔗